Han-Yuan-Med/MIMIC-IV-ICU-Cleaning-Python/README.md

 Output labels

 Finally Done!!!
 You can explore various models for binary prediction using the `mortality` label and different methods for survival prediction using the `survival time` label.
+Using the data cleaned by this respiratory, we show how to self-distillate an interpretable clinical score table from black-box neural networks.

 <p align="center">
   <img src="https://github.com/Han-Yuan-Med/MIMIC-IV-ICU-Data-Preprocessing/blob/main/dance-spongebob.gif" />